 It was a real treat to watch aging boomers recapturing their youth.
-But the middle aged gent in front of me was dancing to the music in a way that suggested he never had rhythem, even in his youth.
+But the middle-aged gent in front of me was dancing to the music in a way that suggested he never had rhythm, even in his youth.

 EWF did some songs from their forthcoming (on September 20) CD, Illumination

-This was followed by the Beatles cover “Got to Get You ionto My Life” and “12th of Never.”
+This was followed by the Beatles cover “Got to Get You Into My Life” and “12th of Never.”
 It was a funkalicious fantasy.

 They had 12 people on stage, though only two from the original band: Verdine White and Ralph Johnson.
 They had 3, count ’em 3 drum sets — and bongos.
 Did I mention the cowbells?

-Following the break, Chicago started their part of the show with a drum duel between their drummer and EWF’s drummer, and were later joined by steel drums by EWF.
+Following the break, Chicago started their part of the show with a drum duel between their drummer and EWF’s drummer and was later joined by steel drums by EWF.
 While there were 8 people on the stage, only 4 were from the original band: Robert Lamm, Walt Parazaider, Jimmy Pankow, and Lee Loughnane.

 Phillip Bailey of EWF (mercifully) sang “If You Leave Me Now” as no one in Chicago had the voice for it.

-Chicago did lots of hits from the 70’s.
-When they sand the lyrics “I Love You, you know I do, you love me too” one longed to have their former bassist/vocalist Pete Cetera on the stage.
+Chicago did lots of hits from the ’70s.
+When they sang the lyrics “I Love You, You Know I Do, You Love Me Too,” one longed to have their former bassist/vocalist Pete Cetera on the stage.

-Chicago did some hits from their landmark album “Chicago 16” from 1982: “(Youre a) Hard Habit to Break.”
-When the sang “Being Without You” it pointed out that the band was without Pete Cetera.
+Chicago did some hits from their landmark album “Chicago 16” from 1982: “(You’re a) Hard Habit to Break.”
+When they sang “Being Without You,” it pointed out that the band was without Pete Cetera.
 Did I mention that?
 I felt that way more than once.

-When they did “Just You And Me” they covered their weak vocals with improvizational instrumental emblandishment.
+When they did “Just You And Me,” they covered their weak vocals with improvisational instrumental blandishment.

-The crowd came alive for “Saturday ion the Park”
+The crowd came alive for “Saturday in the Park”